the-events-calendar/the-events-calendar/readme.txt

 == Changelog ==

+= [TBD] TBD =

+* Fix - Updates the Monolog repository to use TEC namespacing via Strauss, to provide more compatibility with other plugins.
+[TEC-4730]

 = [6.0.10] TBD =

 * Fix - Prevent event save processing from being interrupted in cases of partial WPML activation where a language code is missing.
 [ECP-1442]